-To improve Ipswich's ranking in the indices of multiple deprivation by 2031.
+To improve Ipswich's ranking in the indices of multiple deprivation by 2031

-Another of the key objectives of the Core Strategy is to tackle deprivation and inequality across the town.
+Objective 10 of the Core Strategy is to tackle deprivation and inequality across the town.
 Deprivation encompasses a range of different issues such as financial security, health, education, and access to services.
-The indicators for Objective 10 are the levels of unemployment in the Ipswich working population (16 - 65 years) and the level of educational attainment.
+The indicators for Objective 10 are levels of unemployment in the Ipswich working population (16 - 65 years) and levels of educational attainment.
 High levels of employment and high quality education would improve Ipswich's ranking in the tables of multiple deprivation (a national set of indices which look at deprivation).